Have you ever stood in front of the endless rows of hair care products at a grocery store, only to be faced with total confusion?

 So, I spent a couple of hours researching the ingredients labels of some of the most popular non-vegan shampoos, and I found that there were a few heavily recurring substances that you really want to avoid.

+- Sulfates And Parabens: While these are not necessarily animal-derived, they can do a lot of harm to your skin in the long term.
 They can also damage marine life as they accumulate in waterways and create toxic environments.

 There are many more obscure animal products, but Peta keeps a very good list that you can always use for comparison .